In a Perfect World….

 School is out!
 Summer has started and the kids are self-motivated with engaging activities!
 They are constantly outside!

 Wait…that’s not your reality?
-Kids want to play Minecraft for 8 hours?
-Right, they’re already bored and it’s only June.
-Perhaps they’re driving you nuts…it’s ok to admit it!
+The kids want to play Minecraft for 8 hours?
+They’re already bored and it’s only just begun.
+Perhaps they’re driving you nuts.
+It’s ok to admit it!

 What to Do About It

-I’ve created a series of Summer Photo Scavenger Hunts to occupy time in a creative way.
+Grab yourself this series of free printable Summer Photo Scavenger Hunts to occupy time in a creative way.
 Each will follow a theme and help your kids hone their photo-taking skills.

-Children love cameras and will likely capture some perspectives you wouldn’t think of.
-Please don’t help them – allow their creative minds to run free.
+Children love cameras and will surprise you with how original they can be in creating interesting compositions.
+Please, don’t help them.
+Just allow their creative minds to run free.
 There is no wrong photo.

-Give them your phone or the iPad for a set amount of time.
+Give them your phone or the iPad for a set a timer.
 Remember that point-and-shoot you brought everywhere in 2003?
 Dust that baby off and let your child have it.

 Really want to go crazy?
 Dig out your old film camera and explain that concept to their digital wired minds!